The Batza Family Foundation Research Chair

-Miya Asato, MD, holds the Arnold J. Capute, M.D., M.P.H., Endowed Professorship in Developmental Disabilities.
+Miya Asato, MD, holds the Arnold J. Capute, M.D., M.P.H., Endowed Professorship in Neurodevelopmental Disabilities.
 Dr. Asato is a pediatric neurologist and the vice president of training at Kennedy Krieger.
 She is also a professor of neurology and pediatrics at the Johns Hopkins University School of Medicine.

 Dr. Asato was awarded the professorship in July 2022, assuming it from Bruce K. Shapiro, MD, who began in the position in 2004.
 In 1997, Dr. Capute became the first to hold the professorship.

 Michael F. Cataldo, PhD, holds the Lawless Family Endowed Chair, and is the inaugural recipient, having assumed the chair in 2010.
 He is a senior vice president and director of the Behavioral Psychology Department at Kennedy Krieger.
 He is also a professor of psychiatry at the Johns Hopkins University School of Medicine and an adjunct professor of psychology at the University of Maryland.

 The Zanvyl Krieger Faculty Endowed Chair